rthalji/ComYouShopDB/README.md

 # ComYouShopDB
-# A Simplified Employee, Customer, Order Databse for Students, Teachers and Developer for demonstrations.
+## A Simplified Employee, Department, Customer, Order Database for Students, Teachers and Developer for Demonstration Purposes.